Towards Theoretical Analysis of Transformation Complexity of ReLU DNNs: Related Work

 \section{Related Work}

 We limit our discussion within the literature of understanding representations of DNNs.
 In general, previous studies can be roughly summarized into the following two types.

 $\bullet$ The first type is the semantic explanations for DNNs.
 Some studies directly visualized knowledge representations encoded in the DNN~\cite{zeiler2014visualizing,mahendran2015understanding,yosinski2015understanding,dosovitskiy2016inverting,simonyan2017deep}.
 Other methods estimated the pixel-wise attribution to the network output~\cite{zhou2014object,selvaraju2017grad,fong2017interpretable,kindermans2017learning,zhou2016learning}.
 The LIME~\cite{ribeiro2016should} and SHAP~\cite{lundberg2017unified} extracted important input units that directly contributed to the output.
-Some visual explanations reveal certain insightful properties of DNNs. \cite{fong2017interpretable} analyzed how multiple filters jointly represented a certain semantic concept.
-In contrast, in this paper, we propose to investigate the representation capacity from the perspective of transformation complexity encoded in DNNs.\\ $\bullet$ The second type is to analyze the feature representation capacity of DNNs.
-The stiffness~\cite{fort2019stiffness} was proposed to diagnose the generalization capacity of DNNs. \cite{xu2018understanding} applied the Fourier analysis to explain the generalization capacity of DNNs.
-The CLEVER score~\cite{weng2018evaluating} was used to estimate the robustness of DNNs. \cite{wolchover2017new,shwartz2017opening} proposed the information bottleneck theory and used mutual information to quantify the information encoded in DNNs. \cite{xu2017information,achille2018information,goldfeld2019estimating} further extended the information bottleneck theory to constrain the feature representation to learn more disentangled features. \cite{chen2018learning} selected instance-wise features based on mutual information to interpret DNNs. \cite{kornblith2019similarity} used the canonical correlation analysis to compare features from the perspective of similarity.
+Some visual explanations reveal certain insightful properties of DNNs. \citet{fong2017interpretable} analyzed how multiple filters jointly represented a certain semantic concept.
+In contrast, in this paper, we propose to investigate the representation capacity from the perspective of transformation complexity encoded in DNNs.

+$\bullet$ The second type is to analyze the feature representation capacity of DNNs.
+The stiffness~\cite{fort2019stiffness} was proposed to diagnose the generalization capacity of DNNs. \citet{xu2018understanding} applied the Fourier analysis to explain the generalization capacity of DNNs.
+The CLEVER score~\cite{weng2018evaluating} was used to estimate the robustness of DNNs. \citet{wolchover2017new,shwartz2017opening} proposed the information bottleneck theory and used mutual information to quantify the information encoded in DNNs. \citet{xu2017information,achille2018information,goldfeld2019estimating} further extended the information bottleneck theory to constrain the feature representation to learn more disentangled features. \citet{chen2018learning} selected instance-wise features based on mutual information to interpret DNNs. \citet{kornblith2019similarity} used the canonical correlation analysis to compare features from the perspective of similarity.

+Unlike previous studies, we focus on the complexity of transformations encoded in DNNs.
+Previous methods on the complexity of DNNs can be summarized as follows:

+$\bullet$ Computational complexity and difficulty of learning a DNN: \citet{blum1989training} proved that learning a one-layer network with a sign activation function was NP-hard. \citet{livni2014computational} further discussed the computational complexity when the DNN used other activation functions. \citet{boob2018complexity,manurangsi2018computational} proved learning a two-layer ReLU network was also NP-hard. \citet{arora2016understanding} showed that it was possible to learn a ReLU network with one hidden layer in polynomial time, when the dimension of input was constant.